 - performing its normal role in the chewing process in the upper or lower arch; and - opposed in the other arch by another tooth or prosthetic replacement.

 Immediate Family includes:

 - you;

-- your Spouse, civil union partner; and
+- your Spouse; and

-- the parents, grandparents, brothers, sisters or children of either you or your Spouse, whether related by blood or Marriage.
+- the parents, grandparents, brothers, sisters or children of either you or your Spouse, whether related by blood or marriage.

 Incur, Incurs or Incurred means the following: